google/zetasql/docs/functions-and-operators.md

 +------------------------------+
 ```

-The following example extracts a flattened array of album names from a
+The following example extracts a flattened array of album names, one album name
-table called `AlbumList` that contains a proto-typed column called `Album`.
+per row.
+The data comes from a table called `AlbumList` that contains a
+proto-typed column called `Album`.

 ```sql
 WITH